gyevnarb/gyevnarb.github.io/_news/xai_for_ad_accept.md

 related_posts: false
 ---

-New survey paper accepeted in IEEE T-ITS: [Explainable AI for Safe and Trustworthy Autonomous Driving: A Systematic Review](https://ieeexplore.ieee.org/document/10716567).
+New survey paper at IEEE T-ITS: [Explainable AI for Safe and Trustworthy Autonomous Driving: A Systematic Review](https://ieeexplore.ieee.org/document/10716567).